 Thank you for showing interest in joining Search and Rescue!

 In order to proceed you need to follow a few basic steps.
-Some are generic and apply to all SAR units, for example the Emergency Worker application and some are unit specific, for example the request form for our unit.
-I suggest you start the process by fulfilling all the generic requirements (see below), while considering which unit to join.
+Some are generic and apply to all SAR units, for example the Emergency Worker application and some are unit specific.

 Our units are skill based and offer something for everyone.
 You can read more about each unit on the KCSARA website, and follow-up with the units that strike you as interesting.
-I recommend you select the SAR unit that meets your interests and matches your skills (or skills you want to acquire).
-If you already know which unit you want to join, please feel free to engage with them directly to explore the sponsorship process, after you read and fill out the attached forms.
+We recommend you select the SAR unit that meets your interests and matches your skills (or skills you want to acquire).
+If you already know which unit you want to join, please feel free to engage with them directly to explore the their application process.

 We are a small group of dedicated individuals who focus on Search and Rescue work.
 We use our skills to locate mission persons and we assist with crime scene investigations.
 It is important to underscore the fact that we are not a tracking club.
 We are part of Search & Rescue.
-Each member must participate in two or more SAR missions every year.
-In addition we require that members participate in monthly unit training, with an end goal of getting certified by Joel Hardin Professional Tracking Services.
-I say that upfront because we require a high level of commitment to Tracking and SAR.
+We require that members participate in monthly unit training, with an end goal of getting certified by Joel Hardin Professional Tracking Services (JHPTS-VTATI).
+We say that upfront because we require a high level of commitment to Tracking and SAR.
 Our training is hard and the skills we acquire perishable.
-Very perishable.
-This means that ongoing training is critical to success.
-You’ll learn, as I have, that we never know enough.
+This means that ongoing training is critical to our success.
+You’ll learn, as we have, that we never know enough.
 Tracking is truly a lifelong endeavor.

-To that end, please provide as much information as you can.
-We’ll use that information when we evaluate you for SAR Academy sponsorship and provisional membership in our unit.
-We’ll review the application and follow-up with you.
-As a small unit we always seek folks who can commit to this long term venture and bring value, skills and passion to our Pacific Northwest Trackers and Search & Rescue.
+As a small unit we always seek folks who can commit to this long term venture and bring value, skills and passion to our Pacific Northwest Trackers and Search and Rescue.